Free playbook Before you spend $50K on AI, run this audit

 The interest coverage ratio acts as your early warning system.
 It signals if your debt is sustainable and helps you plot your next move.
 Reliable numbers support better planning and show investors you manage risk with clarity.

 Get the calculation right and track it for trends.
-That’s how you build solid capital structures and make confident calls on fundraising.
+That is how you build solid capital structures and make confident calls on fundraising.

-Runway gives you the flexibility to model, plan, and scenario test interest coverage without fighting old spreadsheets.
-Get analysis that matches the pace of your business and empowers your team to forecast better.
+Runway gives scrappy finance teams and model owners the flexibility to plan, verify, and scenario test interest coverage without fighting old spreadsheets.
+You get control without vendor bottlenecks so you can cross-team plan seamlessly.
+Enjoy analysis that matches the pace of your business and empowers your team to forecast better.

-Ready to simplify your modeling and track ratios with confidence?
+Ready to stop firefighting and start leading?
 Get started with Runway and transform your financial planning today.